South Corsica: What to do and see in a week?

 At south of ProprianoYou can also drop by:

-- Portigliolo beach, is 9 km away from the Propriano.
+- Portigliolo beach, It is a wild and immense place, 9 km from Propriano.

 - The Bay of CampomoroYou can walk around the cape.
-To make a ride in kayak of the sea.
+To make a sea kayaking.

 Join Sartene to discover a charming village with stone houses.

-You can walk around the old town starting with the place.
+You can take a walk in the old town starting with the place.
 A audioguide can be rented at the Sartene tourist office if you want to know more about the history of the village.

 Although the area is small, it is very touristy (stop at the tour operators' buses).
 You will find souvenir shops, bars and restaurants.